TV Stand DIY Project Part 4: Finished Product

 As you can see, I got pretty lazy with the stain and only did one side of each shelf component.
 Trust me, I haven't looked up at the bottom of these shelves since installing the TV stand in my living room.
 If you look closely, you can also see where using the hand-held jigsaw wasn't the best way to go (the one cut on this corner went a little too far -- and this wasn't the worst of these corners).

 And with that, I put the top on.
 Truth be told, the top is not fastened to the rest of the TV stand -- it just rests on top of the frame.
 This seems to be working out fine (once the TV got put on top of the TV stand, there wasn't much likelihood of the top sliding around).
 So here's the final:

 Which, after loading it down with my gear, leaves me with a living room that looks *almost* like this:

 Things I'd do differently?
 Aside from the jigsaw thing -- and I really like my jigsaw, so I feel bad about calling it the wrong tool for the job (even though it was), after living with the finished product for a couple months -- I probably should've placed the middle shelf another inch or so higher -- my center channel has way too much clearance.
+I'm thinking about creating a Corner Entertainment Center for my other living room and make it slightly bigger than needed so that I can organise everything better and have extra space!
 Also, it might've been good to have made the entire thing another two inches wider -- the components on the bottom shelf are partially obscured by the legs of the frame, which doesn't really hurt anything, but just seems a little off ideal.

 So that's it.
 Good luck to us all.